anirudhSK/rocq_musings/projects.md

 Realistic toy projects.
 * Write a simple HLS-style packet processing tool in Coq.
 * Formalizing a speculation-augmenting packet-processing compiler in Coq.
-* Formalizing the Parekh-Gallagher theorem in Coq.
+* Formalizing the Parekh-Gallager theorem in Coq.